-In assessing whether there is nexus between road and stormwater upgrades and development in the precinct, we considered technical studies, the council's assessment, and the identified locations and purpose of the upgrades.

-We found nexus is established for road upgrades only in the plan.
+In assessing whether there is nexus between road and stormwater upgrades and development in the precinct, we considered technical studies, the Council's assessment, and the identified locations and purpose of the upgrades.
+We found nexus is established for road and stormwater upgrades.

-2.4.1 Nexus is established for road upgrades only
+2.4.1 Nexus is established for road upgrades

-The upgrade of six roads - Berry Road, Holdsworth Avenue, Canberra Avenue (the portion north of Newlands Park), Duntroon Avenue, Park Road and Marshall Avenue - was reviewed by the council.
-The council identified the existing road network was not built for the traffic load expected from medium/high-density residential developments.
+The upgrade of six roads - Berry Road, Holdsworth Avenue, Canberra Avenue (the portion north of Newlands Park), Duntroon Avenue, Park Road and Marshall Avenue - was reviewed by the Council.
+The Council identified the existing road network was not built for the traffic load expected from medium/high-density residential developments.
 It estimates a substantial increase in daily traffic load in the precinct from 1,100 to 8,400 daily vehicle trips.

-The council also expects the existing road network will be extensively damaged by heavy construction vehicles during the precinct's development, including Duntroon Avenue.
-While Duntroon Avenue is outside the precinct's boundary, once Canberra Avenue is closed, it will become a major entry/exit point for the whole precinct and will likely be damaged by construction vehicles accessing sites in the precinct.2 Overall, nexus is established for all road upgrades due to the expected increase in traffic load and damage from construction vehicles,
+The Council also expects the existing road network will be extensively damaged by heavy construction vehicles during the precinct's development, including Duntroon Avenue.
+While Duntroon Avenue is outside the precinct's boundary, once Canberra Avenue is closed, the Council claims it will become a major entry/exit point for the whole precinct and will likely be damaged by construction vehicles accessing sites in the precinct.2 Overall, nexus is established for all road upgrades due to the expected increase in traffic load and damage from construction vehicles,